US Visitor Visa concerns. Can My Philippine Friend Visit Me in the USA?

-She can expect her cell phone to be examined, text messages read, required to give access to her social media accounts, etc. No search warrant is required for this, as a potential entrant to the USA the Customs and Immigration Enforcement folks have this inherent right under law.
+She can expect her cell phone to be examined, text messages read, required to give access to her social media accounts, etc. No search warrant is required for this, as a potential entrant to the USA, the Customs and Immigration Enforcement folks have this inherent right under the law.

-So if she tells the officer she is entering the USA to visit a sister, when the officer calls the sister onthe phone (this is done frequenty), it better not be you who answers.
+So if she tells the officer she is entering the USA to visit a sister, when the officer calls the sister on the phone (this is done frequently), it better be the sister and not you who answers.

-The individual may not receive payment from a United States source while on a B-1 visa.
+The individual may not receive payment from a United States source while on a B-2 visa.

 Coming to the USA on a Tourist Visa and then going TnT to take an illegal, “under the table” job is a prime goal of many applicants.